Site Overlay

 Federal Certification: To receive enhanced reimbursement for Medicare and Medicaid services, clinics must meet strict criteria and be certified by the Centers for Medicare & Medicaid Services (CMS).

-Flexible Ownership: RHCs can be independently owned freestanding clinics or provider-based clinics, which are operated as part of a hospital or other existing healthcare facility.
+Flexible Ownership: RHCs can be independently owned freestanding clinics or provider-based clinics operated as part of a hospital or other existing healthcare facility.